annsudo/katacoda-scenarios/Test1/step5.md

-Let’s examine possible drawbacks as well as all the notable benefits with a microservices architecture.
+Let’s examine possible drawbacks as well as all the notable benefits with a micro services architecture.

 ### Drawbacks